Search

 About

 Graduating with two versatile degrees sets you up for a career without limitations.
 Combine an industry-leading legal education with thought-provoking investigative learning when you study Deakin's Bachelor of Arts/Bachelor of Laws.
-Study everything from torts to commercial law at Deakin Law School, while exploring a complementary specialisation, including criminology, sociology, politics, policy studies and media studies, through your arts degree.
+Study everything from tort law to commercial law at Deakin Law School, while exploring a complementary specialisation, from areas including criminology, sociology, politics and policy studies and media studies, through your arts degree.

 The real-world experience you gain throughout your degree will prepare you for roles across a wide range of fields.
 In the law stream, you can work on real cases alongside established legal professionals at the Deakin Law Clinic.
 In the arts stream, you will develop industry-relevant skills on work-integrated learning projects and, depending on your major, you may choose to undertake a study abroad experience.